Robomikel/steamer/README.md

 Run: open Powershell or Win+X , I as user NOT Admin

+Steamer accepts 1 or 2 parameters. first param specifies steamer command and the second is server folder name. if server folder name does not exists it creates it.

 Install steam server >_ ./steamer install misserver
  - Creates Server Folder Named misserver and starts install scripts